 - Vulnerability Assessment Analyst

 The Blue Team is the defense.
 They ensure that no one without authorization can access the network.
 It is the Blue Team’s job to make sure all systems remain secure at all times.

 - Security Operations Center (SOC) Analyst

 - Information Security Researcher

 - Digital Forensics Examiner

-Organizations often employ a mix of Red Team and Blue Team specialists within their cybersecurity team, to ensure maximum protection across all devices and data.
-The two teams often work together to run advanced simulation scenarios to identify vulnerabilities and threats, and determine how to improve operations.
+Organizations often employ a mix of Red Team and Blue Team specialists within their cybersecurity department, to ensure maximum protection across all devices and data.
+The two teams often work together to run advanced simulation scenarios to identify vulnerabilities and threats, and to determine how to improve operations.

 Securing systems and infrastructure on a large scale requires a great deal of manpower across the gamut of cybersecurity subfields.
 This brings with it a tremendous opportunity for individuals to exercise their skills and creative thinking as they work on a variety of tasks, using the latest technology.

 Common Entry-Level Cybersecurity Salaries

 Like in every industry, job descriptions and salaries can vary a lot for cybersecurity entry-level positions depending on geographies, experience levels, and any certifications required.